patelkharsh2/embedded-systems/README.md

 ### SSH into the DUO
 * Use the command:
     `ssh root@192.168.42.1`
-    * Password will be `milkv`
+    * Password: `milkv`
-* If there are any issues with DUO IP authencity, run this command:
+* If there are any issues with IP authencity, run this command:
     `ssh-keygen -R 192.168.42.1`